-Please review the enclosed "Important Additional Information" section included with this letter.
-This section describes additional steps you can take to help protect yourself, including recommendations by the Federal Trade Commission (FTC), regarding identity theft protection and details on how to place a fraud alert or security freeze on your credit file.
+Although we have no reports of misuse of your or anyone's information, we encourage you to follow the instructions in this letter and activate the identity monitoring services we are providing at no cost to you.
+We also recommend that you review the "Additional Important Information" section included with this letter.
+This section describes additional steps you can take to help protect your information, including recommendations by the Federal Trade Commission (FTC) regarding identity theft protection and details on how to place a fraud alert or security freeze on your credit file.
 As an added precaution, you may want to closely monitor your personal accounts for any suspicious activity.